Skip to main content

 In the overall population, TYVASO resulted in a placebo-corrected difference in FVC of 44.4 mL at week 163

-INCREASE trial improved lung function data vs placeboINCREASE trial improved lung function data vs placebo
+INCREASE trial improved lung function data vs placebo in overall population

-Based on a concern that treating WHO Group 3 pulmonary hypertension with pulmonary vasodilators could worsen V/Q matching in patients, PFTs (including FVC) and exacerbations were included as safety endpoints due to the potential risk of V/Q mismatch.4
+Based on a concern that treating WHO Group 3 pulmonary hypertension with pulmonary vasodilators could worsen V/Q matching in patients, PFTs (including FVC) and exacerbations were included as safety endpoints due to the potential risk of V/Q mismatch.5

 *LS mean (SE) and estimated difference (SE) are from the MMRM with the change from baseline in FVC as the dependent variable; treatment, week, and treatment-by-week interaction as the fixed effects; baseline FVC as the covariate; and patient as the random effect.
 An unstructured variance/covariance structure shared across treatment groups was used to model the within-patient errors.3

-Number of patients who experienced an exacerbation5
+Number of patients who experienced an exacerbation4

-Time to exacerbation of underlying lung disease data from INCREASE trialTime to exacerbation of underlying lung disease data from INCREASE trial
+Time to exacerbation of underlying lung disease data from INCREASE trial